 - either gender and we will try to recruit equal numbers of male and female,

-- confirmed collagen VI CMD by gene mutation or muscle / skin biopsy
+- confirmed Collagen VI or LAMA2 CMD by gene mutation or muscle / skin biopsy

 - a major medical condition such as diabetes, renal failure, hepatic failure, cancer, or other known systemic disease or any neuromuscular disorder other than the CMD group